How to Take Ownership of Files and Folders in Windows

 .
 Double-click InstallTakeOwnership.reg

-file to add Take Ownership option to right-click context menu which will help us take ownership of files and folders in Windows.
+file to add the Take Ownership option to the right-click context menu which will help us take ownership of files and folders in Windows.

-Registry editor will show you a warning about adding a key to registry, just press Yes and then OK to continue.
+The Registry editor will show you a warning about adding a key to the registry, just press Yes and then OK to continue.

-Now you have successfully added Take Ownership option to right-click menu.
+Now you have successfully added the Take Ownership option to the right-click menu.

 Step 2: Take Ownership of Files and Folders with Ease

 Now you have the power to take ownership of any file or folder.
-Just right-click on that file and select Take Ownership option from right-click menu.
+Just right-click on that file and select the Take Ownership option from the right-click menu.

-You will see UAC prompt again to ask you for Administrator permissions for Command Prompt.
+You will see the UAC prompt again asking you for Administrator permissions for Command Prompt.
 Click Yes to continue.

-Command prompt will appear for a moment and disappear automatically.
-The time for which command prompt appears, depends on number of items inside the folder that you are taking ownership of.
+The Command prompt will appear for a moment and disappear automatically.
+The time for which the command prompt appears depends on the number of items inside the folder that you are taking ownership of.

 Now that file or folder is all yours, you can modify or delete it as you wish, it will not give you any errors.